brianlam38/Sec-Cheatsheets/Static_Analysis.md

 3. *Test*: run tests, record results and determine the quality of code.
 4. *Field*: deploy the software, monitor its performance and maintain it.

-Historically, software security has been treated as a *Field* problem and was solved by Firewalls, Intrusion Detection Systems and Penetration Testing.
-This puts a focus on addressing the SYMPTOMS of security problems, which is the wrong approach.

 Focus should be put on addressing the ROOT CAUSE of security problems, done during the *Plan* and *Build* stages and solved by performing Static Analysis, Architectural Risk Assessments and writing Security Requirements.

 **Classifying Vulnerabilities**
 *Common Weakness Enumeration (CWE)* focuses on a vulnerability, not an instance of a vulnerability within a product/system.
 *Common Vulnerability Enumeration (CVE)* focuses on a specific instance of a vuln within a product/system, not the underlying flaw.

 "The Seven Pernicious Kingdoms" (as opposed to OWASP Top 10)